 Foreclosure is the legal procedure by which the lender in a mortgage arrangement takes possession of the property (normally a house) that secured the loan.
 This is done when the Pinole, California debtor has repeatedly failed to make their payments.
 Foreclosure often requires the house to be sold at auction.
 Often, banks want to get rid of the property as soon as they can, in order to gather as much money as possible, and move forward.

 In all states in the U.S., including California, foreclosure by judicial sale is allowed.
 Under this system, the sale is overseen by a court of law, to ensure that the bank makes a good effort to get a reasonable price at the auction, and that any proceeds above the balance of the mortgage go back to the borrower.
 In some states, original mortgages are treated as "non-recourse" loans, meaning that, at most, the lender can take possession of the house in the event of foreclosure, even if it is worth less than the amount due.
 The bank cannot go after the borrower for the remaining balance once it sells the house.
-You should consult a attorney in Pinole, California to find out if this is the case here.
+You should consult an Attorney in Pinole, California to find out if this is the case here.
 This normally does not apply if the mortgage has been refinanced.

 How Can I Avoid Foreclosure in California?

 First, and most importantly, you should not dismiss the issue.
-Failing to respond to foreclosure calls from your lender will not make a issue go away.
+Failing to respond to foreclosure calls from your lender will not make an issue go away.
 You should stay in touch, and be straightforward with, your creditor as much as possible.
 You should keep in mind that banks normally don't want to take your Pinole home.
 They aren't in the real estate business, and expect to make money through interest on the loan, not by selling your house.
 If you are up-front with them early on, they will probably make a reasonable effort to accommodate your financial system if it will prevent you from defaulting.